lemire/SIMDCompressionAndIntersection/README.md

 desktop or laptop processors.
 That is, it can decompress data at a rate of 15 GB/s.
 This is significantly faster than generic codecs like gzip, LZO, Snappy or LZ4.

-Authors: Leonid Boystov, Nathan Kurz and Daniel Lemire with some contributions from Owen Kaser, Andrew Consroe, Shlomi Vaknin, Christoph Rupp, and others.
+Authors: Leonid Boystov, Nathan Kurz,  Daniel Lemire, Owen Kaser, Andrew Consroe, Shlomi Vaknin, Christoph Rupp, Bradley Grainger, and others.

 Documentation
 -----------------------